GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 - You operate as a vertically integrated multi-state operator

-- You are considering going public on CSE, TSX, NYSE, NASDAQ, or OTC
+- You are considering going public on NYSE, NASDAQ, or OTC

 - You need audit-ready financial statements for investors or lenders